reelyactive/barnacles-socketio/README.md

 ### port

-In the absence of a _server_ option (as above), __barnacles-socketio__ will have socket.io instantiate its own server, listening on the provided port.
+In the absence of an _io_ or _server_ option (as above), __barnacles-socketio__ will have socket.io instantiate its own server, listening on the provided port.
 If no port is provided, the server will listen on the default port (3001).
 The code is as follows:

 ```javascript
 /* ... */